PandyaSumit/PandyaSumit/README.md

 # 💫 About Me:
-🌱 I’m currently doing Development & Competitive Programming.<br>💻 Skilled in HTML, CSS, JavaScript, React.js, Node.js, and MongoDB.<br>🔥 Passionate about DSA and competitive programming 🏆, with 500+ problems solved on platforms like LeetCode, GFG and CodeChef.<br>🌟 Notable achievements include AIR 6 in AtCoder Heuristic Contest 037 🥇 and top 12,000 out of 5,10,000in Naukri Campus Young Turks 🎉.<br>📫 How to reach me pandyasumit01@gmail.com
+🌱 I’m currently doing Development & Competitive Programming.<br>💻 Skilled in HTML, CSS, JavaScript, React.js, Node.js, and MongoDB.<br>🔥 Passionate about DSA and competitive programming 🏆, with 500+ problems solved on platforms like LeetCode, GFG and CodeChef.<br>🌟 Notable achievements include AIR 6 in AtCoder Heuristic Contest 037 🥇 and top 12,000 out of 5,10,000 in Naukri Campus Young Turks 🎉.<br>📫 How to reach me pandyasumit01@gmail.com

 ## 🌐 Socials: